 Any time you participate as a respondent in one of our surveys, whether in person or by telephone, mail or Internet, you can be assured that your individual responses will be kept confidential and never linked to your personal identifying information without your express permission.

 Your personal identifying information will never be sold to anyone.

 You are free to choose whether or not to participate in a survey, free to choose not to answer any specific questions and free to discontinue participation at any time.

-CRA is a Gold Seal Member of the Marketing Research and Intelligence Association.
+Narrative Research is a Gold Seal Member of the Marketing Research and Intelligence Association.
 This organization sets standards to which members must adhere and which also protect your privacy.

 Scope and Application

 - non-personally identifiable information;

 - the name, title, business address and/or telephone number of an employee of an organization;

 - other information about an individual that is publicly available and is specified by regulation pursuant to the Personal Information Protection and Electronic Documents Act (Canada).

 collection: The act of gathering, acquiring, recording, or obtaining personal information from any source, including third parties, by any means.